Live from the Southern Command in sunny South Florida.

 Let's just listen to it together.

-We are in a point right now in the wingnut wars where we can't even deal with a natural disaster like an oil spill without politicizing it.
+We are hitting a point right now in the wingnut wars where we can't even deal with a natural disaster like an oil spill without politicizing it.

 One of the early adapters was Rush Limbaugh, part of his stock and trade.

-He took the airwaves, and I'll do my best Rush Limbar impersonation to say this.
+He took the airwaves, and I'll do my best, Rush Limbaugh impersonation, to say this.

-This bill, the cap and trade bill, was strongly criticized by hardcore environmentalist wackos because it supposedly allowed more offshore drilling and nuclear plants, nuclear plant investment.
+This bill, the cap and trade bill, was strongly criticized by hardcore environmentalist wackos because it supposedly allowed more offshore drilling in nuclear plants, nuclear plant investment.

-So since they're setting SWAT teams down there, folks, to inspect the other rigs, what better way to head off more oil drilling nuclear pants than by blowing up a rig?
+So since they're sending SWAT teams down there, folks, to inspect the other rigs, what better way to head off more oil drilling, nuclear pants than by blowing up a rig?

 He's just saying.